Feast of Tabernacles

 Sukkot, otherwise known as the Feast of Tabernacles or Booths, should be the most joyful of all the Jewish Feasts.
 It is the culmination of the commands 'to observe' and 'to remember.'
 God had told the Israelites to use this time to remember their forefathers’ journey in the desert, and so they were instructed to build temporary shelters with branches for roofs called sukkahs, or booths, to live in for eight days.
 They were told to revel in God's presence, to eat of the fruit of their harvests, and to complete the fulfillment of all the vows and offerings for that year; thus 'observing' the marvelous miracles and blessings to which God has brought them.
 In other words, God commanded His people to camp out and have a week-long party!
 In addition to the sukkahs, God asked His people to provide wave offerings of food and burnt offerings of worship.
 It is the last of the three 'mandated' festivals, where every male needed to present himself in worship in Jerusalem; so this is less of an individual celebration and more of a national one.

-This feast is a prophetic picture of the end of all days, when heaven and earth are re-forged and forever linked; and God lives together with man eternally in the New Jerusalem.
-There, we will continuously live in God’s glory; we will remember His faithfulness in all the times that He came through for us—not to mention the times when we were allowed to participate in the kingdom.
-But every tear will be wiped away from every eye, and the party will never end.
+The point of understanding this is knowing that they were living in the Shekhinah—that His glory surrounded the people—as a pillar of cloud by day, and a pillar of fire by night—watching, protecting, dwelling among His people.
+What a powerful perspective!
+I knew that the aspect of ‘tabernacling’—God dwelling with man—linked this festival to the New Jerusalem, and so it is a prophetic picture of the end of all days, when heaven and earth will be re-forged and forever linked; and when God lives together with man eternally, where every tear will be wiped away from every eye, and the party will never end.
 Worship for God and love for all will fill our very existence.
 It will be the fulfillment of all we have been waiting for.